gokcinar/academic-kickstart/content/events/milliyet/index.md

 projects: []
 ---

 The keynote will take place on Saturday, January 29, 2022 between 11 am - 12 pm PST in Torrance CA. 2022 Annual INCOSE International Workshop is a hybrid event.
+[Learn more and register.](https://www.incose.org/iw2022)